 Report any lost or stolen items to hotel management and to the police.

-- Never leave money, checks, credit cards, jewelry, laptops or other valuables in your room.
-Take valuables with you or store them I the hotel safety deposit box or in-room safe.
+Never leave money, checks, credit cards, jewelry, laptops or other valuables in your room.
+Take valuables with you or store them in the hotel safety deposit box or in-room safe.

 At the Convention Center

-- The Convention Center maintains an extensive in-house security operation.
-Admission to all Triple Play activities and education sessions, including entrance to the trade expo, General Session, Opening Night Icebreaker Reception, and social functions are by BADGE ONLY and badges should be worn at all times.
+The Convention Center maintains an extensive in-house security operation.
+Admission to all Triple Play activities and education sessions, including entrance to the trade expo, education sessions, Opening Night Icebreaker Reception, YPN Party and social functions are by BADGE ONLY and badges should be worn at all times.

 In the Casinos

-- Know when the last scheduled pick-ups are.
-The last convention shuttles depart the Convention at 8:00pm on Tuesday and Wednesday evening and Thursday at 1:00pm.
+Know when the last scheduled pick-ups are.
+The last convention shuttles depart the Convention Center at 6:00 p.m. on Monday evening, 8:00pm on Tuesday and Wednesday evenings and Thursday at 1:00pm.